 What is a broken game?

-We define a broken game as one that fails to open, with or without an error message.
-Broken games are a fairly rare occurrence, but occasionally happen due to certain contributing factors.
+We define a broken game as one that fails to open, usually accompanied by an error message.

 Backing up regularly is the best strategy

 Nightly, ZIP up your game and drop it into a backup service like Dropbox.
 Don't leave your game to fate.
 Bad things happen unexpectedly.
 Just do it.

 Don't Panic.
 Don't blindly reinstall the software.
 You'll just make things worse.

 Don't try to save a game that's been claimed to be broken.
 Close the app down without saving the game, ZIP the game up in its current state and ask for help on the forums.

 - If you attempt to roll back to an older copy of your game, file away the newer one, just in case.

 Tip: Go to Debug > View > View Folder for this game if you have trouble locating your game on your computer.